Celebrate Cozumel independence and enjoy low crowds and plenty of tranquility during these two awesome months to visit Cozumel Quintana Roo Mexico.

 I appreciate that the dish is meant to mark a very particular season – and seasonal ingredients – but I also appreciate that Cielito Linda celebrates this cool foodie find whenever you’re able to visit.
 (And it was my first one ever!)
 So I also hold this place, and this dish, dear as one of my memorable rights of passage into living in Mexico.

-If you’re still deciding when to visit Cozumel, try a few of our other month-to-month posts, like this one covering October and November.
+If you’re still deciding whether to visit during Cozumel independence holidays, try a few of our other month-to-month posts, like this one covering October and November.